Bringing practical support to schools and teachers

 Citizenship

-1. Building on what works: Although the CAR doesn’t make specific recommendations for GCSE Citizenship, we’re focusing on areas highlighted across KS1–4 to ensure smooth progression and practical support for teachers.
+• Building on what works: Although the review doesn’t make specific recommendations for GCSE Citizenship, we’re focusing on areas highlighted across KS1–4 to ensure smooth progression and practical support for teachers.

-2. Supporting active, thoughtful citizens: The increased focus on Citizenship helps students develop the knowledge and skills they need to become engaged and responsible members of society.
+• Supporting active, thoughtful citizens: The increased focus on citizenship will help students develop the knowledge and skills they need to become engaged and responsible members of society.

-3. Clearer guidance for teaching: We will work with Ofqual to ensure the purpose and content of GCSE Citizenship are clear and specific, making planning and delivery simpler for teachers.
+• Clearer guidance for teaching: We will work with Ofqual to ensure the purpose and content of GCSE Citizenship is clear and specific, making planning and delivery simpler for teachers.

-4. Building essential skills: Updates will strengthen coverage of financial and media literacy, climate education, law and rights, and democracy and government.
+• Building essential skills: Updates will strengthen coverage of media literacy, climate education, law and rights, and democracy and government.

-1. Encouraging access through Progress 8: Teachers in the languages community will be aware of the planned removal of the EBacc performance measure.
-The consultation on Progress 8 aims to continue supporting opportunities for students to study languages and engage with a broad curriculum.
+• Encouraging access through Progress 8: Teachers in the languages community may be aware of the planned removal of the EBacc performance measure.
+The consultation on Progress 8 aims to further support students in studying languages and participating in a broad curriculum.

-3. Flexible recognition of achievement: Exploration of a new flexible qualification will give teachers tools to recognise students’ achievements on demand, helping to celebrate progress and engagement in languages and we look forward to working with DfE on this.
+• Flexible recognition of achievement: Exploration of a new flexible qualification that allows students’ achievements to be recognised on demand is an exciting development, and we look forward to working with the DfE on this.

 Design & Technology